francois-gm/go-kabk-y1/2025-2026-Y1A/02 - Assignment 1 (ode to CSS)/README.md

 ## Presentation

-- Make a page that 'celebrates' a CSS property (an *ode*, a *homage*...)
+- Make a page that "celebrates" a CSS property (an *ode*, a *homage*...)
 - In the format of an HTML page that uses your assigned CSS property
 - The page should be a work in itself, so don't be scared to get "conceptual" or "abstract"
 - But(!), you need to stay true to the property assigned
 - Ultimately, each combined pages will form a collection of pages
-- You might have to use other CSS properties as well in order to 'highlight' your property.
+- You might have to use other CSS properties as well in order to "highlight" your property.
 - During the assignment, you will have time to share your findings on your assigned property, as well as learn about other's findings

 Schedule: